copernicus-mogley/zkav.club/recording-station/licensing/README.md

 ## Open by default

-After your edited piece goes out (on Zk Av Club and/or your channels), the original source files go to Internet Archive under [Creative Commons BY‑SA](https://creativecommons.org/licenses/by-sa/4.0/) so the community can learn from and remix.
+After you consent the original source files go to Internet Archive under [Creative Commons BY‑SA](https://creativecommons.org/licenses/by-sa/4.0/) so the community can learn from and remix the content.

 ## Your comforts & choices

-* **Review option:** If you want to check your recording before it goes out, just tell the crew—totally fine.
+* **Review first:** Check your recording before it goes out.

 * **Credit:** We’ll credit your name or pseudonym—your call.

 * **Sensitive topics?** Say so any time.
 We can edit before archiving, limit distribution, or keep it private.

-* **Change your mind later?** Email us.
+* **Change your mind later?** Contact us.
 We’ll do our best to accommodate reasonable requests.

 ## By using the Zk Av Club Recording Station, you agree that